zonca/zonca.github.io-source/content/2015-09-24-ipython-jupyter-notebook-nersc-edison.md

 Make sure that `ipython notebook` works on a login node, one option is to install Anaconda 64bit from http://continuum.io/downloads#py34.

-You need to be able to SSH from a node to another node on comet with no need of a password.
+You need to be able to SSH from a node to another node on Edison with no need of a password.
 Create a new SSH certificate with `ssh-keygen`, hit enter to keep all default options, DO NOT ENTER A PASSWORD.
 Then use `ssh-copy-id edison.nersc.gov`, enter your password to make sure the key is copied in the authorized hosts.
 Now you can check it works by executing:

     ssh edison.nersc.gov